bp2008/CommunityDKPBidHistory/README.md

 If you intend for others to access your web server, you will need to open its port in Windows Firewall.
 You will also need to set up the internet routing via a port forwarding rule in your router, or by a private VPN service such as Hamachi.

 Set the same server password in your configuration for the web server and for the client app -- this password is used only to authenticate clients attempting to use the DKP uploading interface.

+Loot history and player names/classes are remembered in a file `History.json` which will be located in the same folder as the program executable.

 ### Serving On Linux